 Earthquake of 2.8 magnitude hits Haryana's Rohtak

-An earthquake of magnitude 2.8 on the Richter scale struck the Rohtak area of Haryana on Wednesday.
+An earthquake of magnitude 2.8 on the Richter scale struck near the Rohtak area of Haryana on Friday.

 - READ MORE ON: